-Amber Osborne, CMO at Doghead Simulations (and @MissDestructo to her 40,000 Twitter followers) knows virtual reality.
-This Halloween, she reckons it’s time to open the Pandora’s box let the possibilities loose.
+Amber Osborne, CMO at Doghead Simulations (and @MissDestructo to her 40,000 Twitter followers) knows virtual reality and she reckons it’s time to open the Pandora’s box let the possibilities loose.
 It turns out the future of consumer marketing’s not so scary after all.

 If there was a crowd here, I’d ask how many of you have used virtual reality (or VR) in the past.
 Probably, a few hands would nervously go up.
 You may be thinking of VR as a Pandora’s box – there’s plenty of fear surrounding this developing technology.
 People have many questions around the existence and uses of VR: “Will it make me sick?”, “Will it be too expensive?
 Where are the consumers?” and, my all-time favorite, “Isn’t it going to just be used for porn?”
 But are we, as marketers, scaring ourselves out of the reality that VR might just be one of the greatest new treats in our bag of tricks?

 Most people have tried a form of virtual or augmented reality (AR) without knowing what it was.
 We’ve all played with a Facebook or Snapchat filter.
 Remember the Pokemon Go craze a few years back?
 Pokemon Go used a form of AR, and as marketers we saw something special happening.
 People were getting off of their couches and exploring their cities, all while playing the game.
 Thanks to this, businesses, especially small ones, had a new way to market, offering specials and discounts for players frequenting their locations in search of rare Pokemon characters – characters that only existed on their phones, and, in reality, might have been in the men’s restroom.